Bukk94/CoubDownloader/README.md

 Tool will automatically skip URL gathering if URL list already exists and skips all already downloaded coubs (if name matches).

-You can also force downloader to download your own list by inserting it into proper structure.
+You can also choose to download your own list by inserting it into proper structure.
+Filename must be `url_list.txt` and URLs must be separated by new-lines.
+When running the downloader, during input insert nothing (just hit enter to continue).

 ## Requirements
-* Python 3.6 and above
 * ffmpeg
+* Python 3.6 and above (included in release package)

 ## How to install ffmpeg